UranusZS/machine_learning_study/README.md

 ftrl_proximal       -> ftrl proximal algorithm, a ref
 email_spam          -> a naive bayes algorithm used for email spam detection
 word2vec_comment    -> a comment in Chinese for word2vec
+text_classification_notes    -> notes for text classification with tensorflow using cnn or cnn + rnn